Hyperight

 Generative AI doesn’t have to be complex.
 It’s easy to start without huge investments.
 However, it requires commitment and focus.
 We must lower the barriers to experimentation.
 This journey isn’t just about algorithms; it’s about people, purpose, and progress.

-3. AI in Action: Practical Artificial Intelligence and Collaboration
+3. AI in Action: Practical AI and Collaboration

 Cutting through the hype, the practicality of AI emphasizes the importance of starting with trusted and well-governed data.
 Through automated processes for data discovery, enrichment, and tracking/lineage, businesses can derive real value from AI.
 Therefore, trust in AI starts with trustworthy data.